 17. Data Processing Agreement

-The following template forms the basis for such an agreement between the data controller and VeriFi although similar content may be applicable to other service providers such as guarding, systems maintenance, visitor management and ANPR software as a service.
+The following template, provided here for illustration only, forms the basis for such an agreement between the data controller and VeriFi although similar terms may be applicable to other service providers such as guarding, systems maintenance, visitor management and ANPR software as a service.

 SAMPLE DATA PROCESSING AGREEMENT